Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 The flycatcher totem animal is associated with truth.
 People with this totem animal cannot abide liars and will do whatever they believe is necessary to facilitate finding and sharing the truth.
 People with the flycatcher totem have a strong sense of justice and will not allow moral transgressions to slide.

-Although they long to hold others accountable for their dishonesty, people with the flycatcher totem may struggle internally with their own compassion.
+Although they want to hold others accountable for their dishonesty, people with the flycatcher totem may struggle internally with their own compassion.
 They may be incredibly torn when asked, for example, to keep a loved one’s secret.
 It is wise to avoid secrets if one has the flycatcher totem animal.

 Because the flycatcher values truthfulness so highly, people with this totem animal are often extra self-aware.
 They avoid telling themselves lies and may take on a very grounded and realistic worldview as a result.